 - Grind spices in a spice grinder, straining out any big pieces and then run through the grinder again until all the spices are ground to a fairly fine powder.
 Discard any larger pieces that are leftover.
 Add the turmeric, chili powder, and salt.

 - Heat a heavy dutch oven or saucepan over medium-high heat and add the oil.
 When the oil is hot, test a couple of mustard seeds.
 If they pop immediately, add the rest of the seeds.
-When mustard seeds are popped (1 minute), immediately stir in the curry leaves, onions, and salt.
+When mustard seeds are popping, immediately stir in the curry leaves, onions, and salt.

-- Add the ginger garlic paste.
-Sauté for 30 seconds, stirring continuously until it no longer smells raw.
+- Stir in the ginger garlic paste.
+Sauté for 30 to 60 seconds, stirring continuously until it no longer smells raw.
+Add the meat and 2 tablespoons of water.

-- Add the meat and water and cook for 4 minutes.
-Reduce the heat to the lowest setting, add the coconut milk and water to just cover the meat.
-Cook very gently, stirring occasionally and adding water as needed.
+- Stir occasionally, adding water as needed.
 You are looking for the sauce to thicken and the lamb to be very tender.
 Lamb will take between 60 minutes and 90 minutes.
 Beef could take up to 90 minutes depending on the size of your cubes.

 - If you are cutting lamb or beef into cubes yourself, you may want to purchase an extra half-pound of meat.
-I find that a large cut of lamb or beef has quite a bit of fat that needs to be trimmed away.
+I find that a large cut of lamb or beef often has quite a bit of fat that needs to be trimmed away.